pete88b/data-science/README.md

 - learn-to-fit-curves.ipynb looks at how curves can be approximated with functions made up of linear/non-linear layers
 - pytorch-things
     - pytorch-custom-layer.ipynb shows how to create a custom nn.Module and use it in a neural net
+    - pytorch-LSUV.ipynb follows on from pytorch-custom-layer.ipynb to see if "model specific weight initialization" improves training
     - calculating-variance.ipynb calculates statistics when a dataset is too big to process in one hit